nutanix/karbon-platform-services/how_to/data_sources/nats/README.md

 ### Litmus

-Our nats data interface also has the ability to integrate with Litmus LoopEdge and you can use the same interface to communicate with your PLC devices with minor adjustments.
+This data interface also has the ability to integrate with Litmus LoopEdge and you can use the same interface to communicate with your PLC devices with minor adjustments.
 The following YAML file is configured to connect with your LoopEdge.

 **litmus.yaml**